thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 ## PSA Provisioning Model

-Two provisioning models are envisioned, for provisioning PSA Endorsements.
+Two provisioning models are envisioned for provisioning PSA Endorsements.

 * Atomic model ({{sec-atmoic}}), where each measured and updatable component of PSA RoT is expressed independently and hence each component has its own upgrade chain.